A Double Delight for Bharat Rasayan Shareholders!

 - Focus on increasing participation

-However, investors must remember that a stock split or bonus does not increase intrinsic value.
-The market capitalisation remains constant immediately after these events.
+Remember: A stock split or bonus does not increase the intrinsic value of the company itself; the market capitalisation remains constant immediately after these events.

 Risks and Considerations for Investors